All applications will be considered individually in accordance with the following criteria:

 Q How do I start up a mobile food business?

-A Choose a location in the district where you would wish to trade and contact the licensing team for advice on the suitability.
+A Choose a location where you wish to trade and contact the licensing team for advice on suitability.

 Q Do I need consent to trade on private land?

-A Yes, street trading consent is required to trade on private property (e.g. industrial estate factory car parks, retail parks etc.) and you will also need landowner permission.
+A Yes, street trading consent is required on private property (e.g. industrial estate factory car parks, retail parks etc.) and you will also need landowner permission.